How To Clean Your Dog's Ears

-The Dodo spoke with Dr. Antonio DeMarco, a veterinarian and president of medical operations at GoodVets in Kansas City, Missouri, to find out everything you need to know about cleaning your dog’s ears all on your own — and when to see a vet.
+We spoke with Dr. Antonio DeMarco, a veterinarian and president of medical operations at GoodVets in Kansas City, Missouri, to find out everything you need to know about cleaning your dog’s ears at home — and when to see a vet.

 According to Dr. DeMarco, you don’t need much to clean your dog’s ears.

 “[You need] cotton balls and an ear cleaner specifically labeled for use in dogs,” Dr. DeMarco told The Dodo.
 “Generally, asking your veterinarian for cleaning recommendations is important.”

 When it comes to dog ear cleaner, Dr. DeMarco recommends Epi-Otic to his patients. “[It’s] a good, gentle cleaner with great antifungal and antibacterial properties,” Dr. DeMarco said.

 And don’t forget to grab some treats for a little loving bribery.

 Here are the steps to follow to clean your pup’s ears:

 - Make sure your pup’s sitting in a comfortable position.